Agnes-N/QuoteApp/README.md

 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+## Known Bugs

+* You can delete a quote even if you are not the publisher.
+* You can add an empty quote.

 ## Behavior Driven Development

 To be able to create a quote, you will have to fill the form and click on submit.